JeanBertinR/shinyML/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Rewrote CRAN URL in canonical form (https://CRAN.R-project.org/package=shinyML) on Readme.Rmd file

 ## New patch version of shinyML package
 This is a new patch version (0.1.1) of the shinyML package (I've fixed bugs without adding any significant new features).
 In this version I have: